kevinkit/Camera2TCP/README.md

 * Close clients with str+c in the command line

 * AssertionError -80: This is a bug coming from the pykinect framework.
 To resolve this simply replace the files installed from pip by the ones from the offical repository, which can be found here: https://github.com/Kinect/PyKinect2
+Next to it, if you used the script in in easy install this error should be fixed

 ## Upcoming features: